imdevan/dotfiles/docs/keybinds/hotkeys.md

 >>  - indent line
 <<  - undent line

+ctrl+space  - select current block level and optionally more

 Note: Prefix a cursor movement command with a number to repeat it.
 For example, 4j moves down 4 lines.

 ### Word affects